AVD Deployment Operation Failed | Add New VMs to Existing Host Pool

 Click on Add

-Change the validation environment option from Yes to NO if you are deploying AVD VM to production users.
+Change the validation environment option from Yes to NO if an AVD VM is deployed to production users.

-NOTE! – Most of the entries are automatically populated or inherited from the existing host pool configuration.
+NOTE! – Most entries are automatically populated or inherited from the existing host pool configuration.
 You don’t have any option to change those entries.

 Virtual Machine Configuration for AVD

-You have the option to change the following three things that you will need to take care.
+You have the option to change the following three things that you will need to take care of.

 Network & Security

-• Select a Virtual network – Those are logically isolated from each other in Azure.
-You can configure their IP address ranges, subnets, route tables, gateways, and security settings, much like a traditional network in your data center.
-Virtual machines in the same virtual network can access each other by default.
+• Select a Virtual network: Virtual networks are logically isolated in Azure.
+Like a traditional network in your data centre, you can configure their IP address ranges, subnets, route tables, gateways, and security settings.
+By default, virtual machines in the same virtual network can access each other.

 • Public IP = NO